Saturday, June 20, 2015

 Update April 2026: I have a few more things to add.

 I'm sick of the debate about exactly when the 430 years of Exodus 12:40-41 should begin being framed as a Septuagint vs Masoretic issue.
-Every version of each verse mentioning this timeframe leaves.
+Every version of each verse mentioning this timeframe leaves for interpretation.

 The textual different between the Masoretic and LXX versions of those verses is only adding an "and the land of Chanaan".